 Certain strategic decisions and authorities of the Company are reserved as matters for the Board with other matters, responsibilities and authorities delegated to its Committees.
 The matters reserved for the Board for its decision are set out in a formal schedule, and include:

 The Board meets regularly during the year, as well as on an ad hoc basis as required by time-critical business needs.

-Ferguson plc has a premium listing on the London Stock Exchange, and is therefore subject to the Listing Rules of the UK Listing Authority.
-Although the Company (being Jersey incorporated) is not subject to the UK Companies Act, the Board retains its standards of governance and corporate responsibility as if it were subject to the Act.
-It continues to provide shareholder safeguards which are similar to those that apply to a UK registered company and complies with the provisions of the Code and relevant institutional shareholder guidelines.
+Ferguson plc has a premium listing on the London Stock Exchange and is therefore subject to the Listing Rules of the UK Listing Authority.
+Although the Company (being Jersey incorporated) is not subject to the UK Companies Act, the Board retains its standards of governance and corporate responsibility as if it were subject to the Act, provides shareholder safeguards similar to those of a UK registered company, has regard to relevant institutional shareholder guidelines and complies with the dilution limits detailed in the Investment Association’s Principles of Remuneration.

-The 2018 Corporate Governance Report, including the reports from the Audit and Remuneration Committees, describes how the Board has complied with the Code’s main principles of good governance, as contained in sections A to E of the Code, and seeks to demonstrate how those principles have been applied during the year under review.
+Our 2020 Corporate Governance Report, including the reports from the Audit, Nominations and Remuneration Committees describes how the Board has complied with the Code’s main principles and seeks to demonstrate how those principles have been applied during the year under review.